 This year, once again, Eni is the main sponsor at Quadriennale d'Arte Contemporanea, which is now in its 17th edition.
-From 30 October to 17 January 2021 we will be at Palazzo delle Esposizioni in Rome.
-There, in a dedicated space, we will tell the story of the transformation of artistic languages, from those of the past to those we live with today, through an immersive experience.
+Eni is taking part in the FUORI exhibition with “Intemporaneo” an immersive experience to illustrate the story of the transformation of artistic languages, from those of the past to those we live with today.
 Our aim is to share and make the most of art and culture, things which are particularly important to us.
 The complex, carefully articulated exhibition will let visitors enjoy a moment of emotional and sensory suspension, thanks to technologies and innovative modes of expression applied to the worlds of energy and transformation.

 An exhibition outside the box

 Quadriennale d'arte 2020 is one of the biggest contemporary art events this year.
 The exhibition, curated by Sarah Cosulich and Stefano Collicelli Cagol, is designed to give Italian contemporary art a new place on the international stage.
 Its title, “FUORI”, the Italian for “outside”, sums up the curators’ outlook.
 It’s an invitation to think outside the box.

 Eni at Quadriennale d'arte 2020: Intemporaneo and alternative visions

 The project, which takes its name "Intemporaneo" from the verses of the great poet Eugenio Montale, was born of the will to create an experience that immerses the viewer in an atmosphere of artistic transformation, one that takes them on a virtual journey from the classical to the contemporary.

 Intemporaneo will be on show until 9 May 2021 in the beautiful Auditorium at Palazzo delle Esposizioni, which has been specially equipped with five large screens surrounding the viewers: art, light, colour and music, combined to offer an enveloping moment that timeless.